ikosmidis/GoldenCheetahOpenData/README.md

 <img src="man/figures/README-trackeRdata1.1-2.png" width="80%" />

-We can also compute and visualize the summaries for the workout sessions (see, Section 5.2 of the [**trackeR** vignette](https://cran.r-project.org/package=trackeR/vignettes/trackeR.pdf) for details)
+We can also compute and visualize summaries for the workout sessions (see, Section 5.2 of the [**trackeR** vignette](https://cran.r-project.org/package=trackeR/vignettes/trackeR.pdf) for details)